Question

 Competitive

-Ideal when you compared performance against industry standards, competitors, or best practices to establish reference points
+Perfect for situations where you compared performance against industry standards, competitors, or best practices, showing market awareness

 Audited